 For the management of deafness in both ears, the Ontario Ministry of Health and Long-Term Care provides funding for a single cochlear implant (unilateral cochlear implantation) in the one ear that would benefit most.
-However, children can and do receive implants in both ears (bilateral cochlear implantation) based on recommendations from the Ontario Cochlear Implant Program and increased need, resulting in a gradual increase in public funding for pediatric programs.
+However, children can and do receive implants in both ears (bilateral cochlear implantation) based on recommendations from the Ontario Cochlear Implant Program and gradual increases in public funding for pediatric programs.